terrence2/openfa/libs/pic/README.md

 ### Overview
 Pixel data contains an array of one-byte indexes into a palette of RGB triplet pairs.

-The local palette appears to override the default PALETTE.PAL file.
-I've noticed that in some images the included palette is just wrong and we need to use PALETTE.PAL anyway.
+The local palette appears to sit on top of the default PALETTE.PAL file.
 I think FA probably messes around with the palette at runtime, so more research is needed for some cases.
+There are also some pics that may not be palattized at all -- heightmaps perhaps?

 Rowheads is an odd duck: it's just an array of u32 with length equal to the number of rows where each offset is the index of the start offset of that row.
 I.e. a simple increment by the column count for each